jsrn/jsrn.github.io.old/_posts/2013-11-04-concealing-brainfuck-in-ascii-art.md

 	 ~/Programming/brainfuck  $ beef hidden.bf
 	Hello World!

 Now that is some truly unreadable code.
-As an extension, it would be good to spread the BF chars throughout the piece, rather than stick them all at the beginning.
+As an extension, it would be good to spread the BF chars throughout the piece rather than sticking them all at the beginning.